 - Blend all the ingredients.
 Now, add tahini together with olive oil and blend the mixture a few more times at high speed.

-- You can regulate consistency of hummus by adding extra liquid.
-Remember we saved a cup of water from boiling chickpeas or you can use extra amount of olive oil.
+- You can regulate the consistency of hummus by adding extra liquid.
+Remember we saved a cup of water from boiling chickpeas or you can use an extra amount of olive oil.
 As a result, you should get a fluffy thick paste for a perfect smooth dip.
 Enjoy your meal!

 Made the recipe?
 Tell me how it went in the comments below.